reinzsal/xrma/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the Homepage.
+You can start editing the home page by modifying [app/page.js](app/page.js).

+Open [http://localhost:3000/0](http://localhost:3000/0) with your browser to see the fate page.
-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+You can start editing the home page by modifying [app/0/page.js](app/0/page.js).

+> The page auto-updates as you edit the file.
-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More